YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You should be careful because massage and picking can help the wrong problem at the wrong time.
 If the issue is dry skin or mild firmness after proper healing, gentle massage may sometimes be part of aftercare.
 If the issue is infection, active inflammation, unstable scabs, or a fresh wound, aggressive rubbing can make the situation worse.

-I do not like advice that sounds automatic.
+Automatic advice can be risky.
 Massage this, squeeze that, scrub harder, wait longer.
 The scalp deserves a diagnosis before treatment.
 A raised area after a transplant may have several causes, and each cause needs a different response.

-During the first 10 to 14 days, I want the recipient area treated very carefully.
-The goal is clean healing, not force.
+During the first 10 to 14 days, the recipient area should be treated very carefully.
+At this stage, clean healing matters more than force.
 Scabs should soften and separate according to the clinic washing routine, not be ripped away by impatience.
+The hair transplant aftercare guidance explains why gentle timing matters so much during this period.

 After the early phase, patients sometimes begin pressing or rubbing the scalp because they feel bumps.
 This can create more redness and more anxiety.
 It can also hide the original problem because the skin becomes inflamed from the patient’s own manipulation.

-I also ask whether the patient has used oils, strong shampoos, concealers, fibers, or topical products too early.
+Oils, strong shampoos, concealers, fibers, or topical products used too early can also confuse the picture.
 Some products irritate the scalp or block follicles when the skin is still settling.
 The patient may think the transplant created every bump, when part of the problem is irritation added during recovery.

-This does not mean every product is harmful.
+It would be wrong to read this as every product is harmful.
 It means timing matters.
-A scalp that is calm at 3 months can tolerate more than a scalp that is still red, itchy, and healing at 3 weeks.
+A scalp that is settled at 3 months can tolerate more than a scalp that is still red, itchy, and healing at 3 weeks.

 If a clinic recommends massage, the instruction should be specific and based on examination.
 The patient should know the purpose, the timing, the level of pressure, and when to stop.
 Vague advice can be risky on a healing scalp.

-In my view, the patient should send clear photos before trying anything forceful.
-Good photos under normal light and close light can help the clinic decide whether the bump looks inflammatory, scar like, or simply part of healing.
+The patient should send clear photos before trying anything forceful.
+Photos under normal light and close light can help the clinic decide whether the bump looks inflammatory, scar-like, or simply part of healing.

 Can bumps or ridges affect hair growth?